nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 The following occurs when there are no existing student list in the student list collection.

     >>> studentlist view
-    The student list collection is currently empty
+    There is no existing student list.

 #### 4.1.3 Clear all existing student lists from the student list collectionst
 Clear all existing student lists from the student list collection.
 This is a clear all command.
 If you wish to delete